Iran's Supreme Leader: Vienna Offers "Not Worth Watching" | ExBulletin

 He also criticized the US and warned that time could run out.

-Speaking to his cabinet, a passionate Iranian president Hassan Rouhani said the first-generation IR-1 centrifuges that were damaged during Sunday’s attack will be replaced by advanced IR-6 centrifuges that enrich uranium much faster.
+Speaking to his cabinet, Passionate Iranian President Hassan Rouhani said the first-generation IR-1 centrifuges that were damaged in Sunday’s attack will be replaced by advanced IR-6 centrifuges that enrich uranium much faster.

 Rouhani also accused Israel of being behind the Natanz attack and threatened retaliation.